vothvovo/nextjsdebug/README.md

 running `npm run dev`: clicking on a posts in dev mode has a huge loading time.
 Why?

-running (`npm run build` and `npm run start`) OR deploying on vercel: clicking on NEW post, results in a 404.
+running (`npm run build` and `npm run start`) OR deploying on vercel: clicking on a NEW post, results in a 404.
 Why?